adamranieri/GCP-ACE/Kubernetes/KubernetesTerminology.md

+# Cluster
+- A collection of nodes controlled by kubernetes
+- A cluster has a master node that is the effective brain and command center of the cluster

+# Node
+- A VM (Physical computer if on premise) that is in a cluster
+- A node runs an agent/software called **kubelet** which connects it the master node

+# Controller
+- Manages a pod(s)
+- **ReplicaSet** is responsible for how many instances of a pod there are
+- Eviction
+    - Kubernetes shutting down a pod
+- Preemption
+    - Kubenetes evicts a Pod because resouces are needed for a higher priority pod

 # Pod
-- Smallest atomic unit of computing in a cluster.
+- Smallest atomic unit of computing in a cluster
+    - A self contained running process
+    - A house for an application
 - Consists of one to many containers
     - Most pods run only a single container
     - Only containers that are very tightly coupled are put in the same pod
         - This is an advanced use case
+- Pod Statuses
+    - Pending
+        - Pod is downloading images
+    - Running
+    - Completed
+        - Gracefully terminated
+    - Failed
+        - Fatal Error
+    - Unknown
+        - Cannot be reached
+- Pods should be ephemeral and created or destroyed as needed
+- Pods run as if they their own self-isolated VM
+    - You can don't worry about port conlficts etc...
+- A pod runs on a node

 # Service
-- Exposes pods
+- Exposes pods to the outside intenet or to other pods
+- The goal is to decouple reliance on a particular pod
 - Pods in the cluster are not reachable from outside the cluster
 - Services must be used to allows pods access to other pods or to the outside internet
 - Service Types